benbraou/flex-layout-wiki/Custom-Breakpoints.md

 These **hard-coded** responsive selectors force a requirements:

+##### Required Aliases

-* the custom breakpoints list MUST contain the following aliases & suffixes:
+To support the directive selectors, the custom breakpoints list MUST contain the following aliases & suffixes:
   *  **xs**,
   *  **gt-xs**,
   *  **sm**,